Poppy Seed Dressing

 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-A deliciously sweet Poppy Seed Dressing made with 6 pantry staples!
+This Poppyseed Dressing is deliciously sweet and made with 6 pantry staples.
 Perfect for fruit and vegetable salads, this makes any side dish taste like dessert.

 • Dried mustard: Ground mustard powder balances out the sweetness and adds another layer of flavor.
-If you don’t have it, use an equal amount of Dijon mustard instead.
+If you don’t have it, use an equal amount of Dijon mustard (the flavor will change).

 • Storage: Store the dressing covered in the refrigerator for up to 4 days.